scoulomb/myhaproxy/README.md

 ## Advanced notes [only here to review - remain is CCL]

+### Access to music server

+This is described at https://github.com/scoulomb/home-assistant/blob/main/appendices/sound-video/setup-your-own-media-server-and-music-player.md

 ### We have seen 3 ways to access internal server from external

 - Direct NAT: https://github.com/scoulomb/home-assistant/blob/main/appendices/DNS.md